carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 themes
 ```

 It is recommended that you also monitor your environment from the pre-created dashboard in Grafana: (<http://192.168.0.141>).
-If you carried out the tasks in the [verifying your environment](../verify_lab) task, then you should already have your Grafana username and password which is ```admin:admin```
+If you carried out the tasks in the [verifying your environment](../verify_lab) task, then you should already have your Grafana username and password which is ```admin:admin``` by default and you will be promted for a new password on 1st login.

 ## D. Cleanup (optional)

-:boom:
-**The PVC will be reused in the '[Importing a PV](../pv_import)' task.
-Only clean-up if you dont plan to do the 'Importing a PV' task.**
+:boom: **The PVC will be reused in the '[Importing a PV](../pv_import)' task.
+Only clean-up if you dont plan to do the 'Importing a PV' task.** :boom:

 If you still want to go ahead and clean-up, instead of deleting each object one by one, you can directly delete the namespace which will then remove all of its associated objects.
-:boom:

 ```
 # kubectl delete ns ghost